olets/intermediate-git/docs/reapplying-work.md

 # Reapplying work

-In the tutorial, `cherry-pick` and `rebase` both duplicate commits.
-The text for a `cherry-pick` lesson says it "plops" a commit.
-That's good enough for a rough explanation, but in my reading it has an inaccurate implication: that the commit(s) created by the `cherry-pick` or `rebase` are the same as the commits that were "copied".
-Not exactly right.
-Let's see why.
+> Prerequisites: knowledge of how to run shell commands in a terminal.
+Familiarity with Git concepts of commits, commit messages, and commit ancestors.
+Familiarity with git-cherry-pick and git-rebase.

+Some Git tutorials present `cherry-pick` and `rebase` as duplicating commits.
+That's good enough for a basic understanding but not exactly right.
+The difference doesn't immediately affect the Git user in typical scenarios.
+But looking into it may help solidify your mental model of Git, and builds a foundation for knowing what to do when cherry picking or rebasing gets tricky.

 We'll use